 - Gross Rental Value (GRV) is the fair rental value of your property, as determined by the Valuer General’s Office (part of Landgate) and is an estimate of how much you could expect to receive if you were to rent your property.

 - Each property is individually assessed by the Valuer Generals Office once every three years, to determine its GRV.
+This year, 2022/23 GRV’s are based on rental figures as at 1 August 2018.
+2023/24 is the next revaluation year and GRV’S will be based on rental figures from 1 August 2021.
 Where a property is vacant, the GRV is calculated as 3 per cent of the market value of the land.

 The ratepayers in Canning pay lower rates than many other local governments.